Empathic Voice Interface FAQ

 At the word-level, prosody measurements are highly dependent on context.
 Our internal testing shows that they are more stable at the sentence level.

-Our empathic large language model (eLLM) is a multimodal language model that takes into account both expression measures and language.
-The eLLM generates a language response and guides text-to-speech (TTS) prosody.
+Our speech-language model is a multimodal language model that takes into account both expression measures and language.
+The speech-language model generates a language response and guides text-to-speech (TTS) prosody.

-EVI 2 uses Hume’s speech-language model (SLM) that processes both audio and text input to generate expressive speech output.
-This model is used for both voice and text generation by default with EVI 2.
+EVI uses Hume’s speech-language model (SLM) that processes both audio and text input to generate expressive speech output.
+This model is used for both voice and text generation by default.
 However, many developers want to use specific frontier LLMs, or their own custom LLM.
 To enable this, we support supplemental LLMs with EVI, where the process is as follows:

-4. EVI 2’s speech-language model voices this text, adjusting its tone, expressiveness, speaking rate, and other characteristics based on the text content.
+- EVI’s speech-language model voices this text, adjusting its tone, expressiveness, speaking rate, and other characteristics based on the text content.
 This is not just text-to-speech - it takes into account the previous turns, the user’s speech, and the expressive context to generate the right voice.
-One good analogy: think of EVI 2 as a skilled actor “acting out” the text from the supplemental LLM, rather than just a robot producing speech for each word.
+One good analogy: think of EVI as a skilled actor “acting out” the text from the supplemental LLM, rather than just a robot producing speech for each word.

 EVI supports features that are common across multiple LLM providers, including: